pandoc-scholar/pandoc-scholar/README.md

 Most metadata should be specified in the YAML block at the top of the article.
 Author data and affiliations are taken from the *author* and *institute* field, respectively.
-Institutes can be given via user-defined abbreviations, saving unnecessary repetiontions while preserving readability.
+Institutes can be given via user-defined abbreviations, saving unnecessary repetitions while preserving readability.

 Example: